robinboncoeur/mygitblender/README.md

    3. Mariko

 Any figure in the scene without the appropriate prefix will be ignored.
 You can rename the figure to an appropriate name in the box provided in the panel: select your figure, then enter the correct figure prefix in front of the name.
 For example, if you have a V4-based figure named **Katie**, rename your figure to '**V4Katie**'.
-The script will not apply shaders to a figure unless this is done.
+The script will not apply shaders to a figure unless the name is prefaced by figure type.

 Also, ensure that the 'image_list.csv' file is in your images folder and contains the correct information about which image files correspond to which regions, also making sure there are no missing double-quote marks.
 Note: you will need the following .png files for the eyelashes: